frePPLe/frepple/doc/installation-guide/upgrading.rst

    Minor releases (ie the third number in the release number changes) never require new dependencies, and you can skip this step.

-   The following commands will bring these to the right level as required for the new release.
-Make sure to run it as root user or use sudo (otherwise the packages will be installed locally for that user instead of system-wide), and to replace 4.3 with the appropriate major release number
+   The following command will bring these to the right level as required for the new release.
+Make sure to run it as root user or use sudo (otherwise the packages will be installed locally for that user instead of system-wide), and to replace 5.0.0 with the appropriate release number.
-   (if you are installing 4.3.5 for instance then the URL should only contain 4.3).
    ::

-      pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/4.3/requirements.txt
+      sudo -H pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/5.0.0/requirements.txt

 #. **Install the new frePPLe release.**